Update Windows installation media with Dynamic Update

 Checkpoint cumulative updates

-Starting with Windows 11, version 24H2, and Windows Server 2025, the latest cumulative update may have a prerequisite cumulative update that is required to be installed first.
-These are known as checkpoint cumulative updates.
+Starting with Windows 11, version 24H2, and Windows Server 2025, the latest cumulative update might have a prerequisite cumulative update that is required to be installed first.
+These updates are known as checkpoint cumulative updates.
 In these cases, the cumulative update file level differentials are based on a previous cumulative update instead of the Windows RTM release.
 The benefit is a smaller update package and faster installation.
-When you obtain the latest cumulative update from the Microsoft Update Catalog, checkpoint cumulative updates will be available from the download button.
-In addition, the knowledge base article for the cumulative update will provide additional information.
+When you obtain the latest cumulative update from the Microsoft Update Catalog, checkpoint cumulative updates are available from the download button.
+In addition, the knowledge base article for the cumulative update provides additional information.

 Windows PowerShell scripts to apply Dynamic Updates to an existing image